-- 1. a breakdown of the total residential and commercial project costs. - 2. a list of the financing sources for the commercial areas. - 3. a 15-year operating pro forma for both the residential and commercial areas.
+- Breakdown of the total residential and commercial project costs. - List of the financing sources for the commercial areas. - 15-year operating pro forma for both the residential and commercial areas.

 The residential and commercial/non-residential development budgets and operating pro forma forms are incorporated into the Application workbook.